Hornady SST Muzzleloader Bullets Review: Excellent Bullet – But Not for Hunting?

 Disadvantages

-The main disadvantage is the poor bullet expansion at lower velocities, which often leads to pass-throughs and difficulty tracking the animal because there's little to no blood trail to follow.
+The main disadvantage of this bullet is its poor expansion at lower velocities, which often leads to pass-throughs, as well as difficulty tracking due to there being little or no blood trail to follow.

-I enjoy hunting so much because it provides food for my family; while these bullets can get the job done, others might be more capable of ensuring you bring home your game after pulling the trigger.
+I enjoy hunting because it provides food for my family.
+While these bullets can get the job done, others might be more capable of ensuring you bring home your game after pulling the trigger.

 Pros and Cons of Hornady SST-ML Bullets